svanderburg/libnixxml/README.md

 attribute set  | `{ a = "hello"; b = "bye"; }` | `<a>hello</a><b>bye</b>`                            | `xmlHashTablePtr`, `struct`, ...
 attribute set  | `{ a = "hello"; b = "bye"; }` | `<attr name="a">hello</a><attr name="b">bye</attr>` | `xmlHashTablePtr`, `struct`, ...

-The above table shows the concepts that the `NixXML` defines, and how they are represented in the Nix expression language, XML and in a domain model of a C application.
+The above table shows the concepts that the `NixXML` defines, and how they can be represented in the Nix expression language, XML and in a domain model of a C application.

 The representations of these concepts can be translated as follows: